-- a.
-Preventive Maintenance Plan (PMP) and Pollution Prevention - 1) The Permittee must during the term of this permit operate the facility in accordance with the PMP approved by Federal Consent Decree Civil Action No 10-1365 (sec) for Sludge Treatment System and in accordance with subsequent amendments to the plan. - 2) Purpose.
-Through implementation of the PMP, the Permittee must prevent or minimize the generation and the potential for the release of pollutants from the facility to the waters of the United States through normal operations and ancillary activities. - 3) Requirements.
-The PMP must be consistent with the general guidance contained in the publication titled Guidance Manual for Developing Best Management Practices (BMPs) (EPA 833-B-93-004, 1993) or any subsequent revisions to the guidance document, and the approved Preventive Maintenance Program on Civil Actions No. 10-1365 (sec). - a) The PMP must establish specific BMPs to meet the objectives identified in the Objectives section above, addressing each component or system capable of generating or causing a release of significant amounts of pollutants, and identifying specific preventive or remedial measures to be implemented. - b) The PMP must establish specific BMPs or other measures that ensure that the following specific requirements are met: - Ensure proper management of solid and hazardous waste in accordance with regulations promulgated under the Resource Conservation and Recovery Act (RCRA).
+a.
+Preventive Maintenance Plan (PMP) and Pollution Prevention

+- 1) Purpose.
+Through implementation of the PMP, the Permittee must prevent or minimize the generation and the potential for the release of pollutants from the facility to the waters of the United States through normal operations and ancillary activities. - 2) Requirements.
+The PMP must be consistent with the general guidance contained in the publication titled Guidance Manual for Developing Best Management Practices (BMPs) (EPA 833-B-93-004, 1993) or any subsequent revisions to the guidance document, and the approved Preventive Maintenance Program on Civil Actions No. 10-1365 (sec). - a) The PMP must establish specific BMPs to meet the objectives identified in the Objectives section above, addressing each component or system capable of generating or causing a release of significant amounts of pollutants, and identifying specific preventive or remedial measures to be implemented. - b) The PMP must establish specific BMPs or other measures that ensure that the following specific requirements are met: - i.
+Ensure proper management of solid and hazardous waste in accordance with regulations promulgated under the Resource Conservation and Recovery Act (RCRA).
 Management practices required under RCRA regulations must be referenced in the BMP plan. - ii.
-Reflect requirements for Spill Prevention, Control, and Countermeasure (SPCC) plans under CWA section 311 and 40 CFR Part 112 and may incorporate any part of such plans into the PMP by reference.

-iii.
-Reflect requirements for stormwater control under CWA section 402(p) and the regulations at 40 CFR 122.26 and 122.44, and otherwise eliminate to the extent practicable, contamination of stormwater runoff.
+Reflect requirements for Spill Prevention, Control, and Countermeasure (SPCC) plans under CWA section 311 and 40 CFR Part 112 and may incorporate any part of such plans into the PMP by reference. - iii.
+Reflect requirements for stormwater control under CWA section 402(p) and the regulations at 40 CFR 122.26 and 122.44, and otherwise eliminate to the extent practicable, contamination of stormwater runoff. - 3) Documentation.

-- 4) Documentation.
 The Permittee must maintain a copy of the PMP at the facility and must make the plan available to EPA upon request.
-The copy of the PMP could be electronic. - 5) PMP Modification.
+The copy of the PMP could be electronic. - 4) PMP Modification.
 The Permittee must amend the PMP whenever there is a change in the facility or in the operation of the facility that materially increases the generation of pollutants or their release or potential release to the receiving waters.
 The Permittee must also amend the plan, as appropriate, when plant operations covered by the PMP change.
 Any such changes to the PMP must be consistent with the objectives and specific requirements listed above.
-All changes in the PMP must be reported to EPA in writing. - 6) Modification for Ineffectiveness.
+All changes in the PMP must be reported to EPA in writing. - 5) Modification for Ineffectiveness.
 If at any time the PMP proves to be ineffective in achieving the general objective of preventing and minimizing the generation of pollutants and their release and potential release to the receiving waters and/or the specific requirements above, the permit and/or the PMP must be subject to modification to incorporate revised BMP requirements.